-Disney+ counts 221M streaming subscribers, topping Netflix
+Disney hikes Disney+ ad-free subscription cost by 38%

+The price increases are tied to a new tiered service Disney will launch in December for U.S. subscribers.
+The basic Disney+ service today costs $7.99 per month.
+Starting in December, that basic service will run ads, so a subscriber who wants no ads will have to upgrade to a premium service that starts at $10.99 per month, a 37.5% rise over current prices.
+An annual plan will cost $109.99.

+Netflix’s most popular streaming plan in the U.S. is now $15.50 per month, and its top-of-the-line plan is $20 per month.
+That follows several rate hikes to help pay for its original programming, which has become even more important since Disney pulled its programming and classic movies from Netflix after a licensing agreements between the companies expired.

-Disney said Wednesday it added 14.4 million subscribers to its Disney+ streaming service in the April-June fiscal quarter, putting it just ahead of Netflix in the streaming wars with about 221 million total streaming subscriptions.
+Disney said it added 14.4 million subscribers to its Disney+ streaming service in the April-June fiscal quarter.
+In total, subscribers to all Disney streaming services, which include Hulu and ESPN+, amounted to about 221 million, putting the entertainment giant slightly ahead of Netflix in the streaming wars.

 Netflix ended June with 220.7 million subscribers after losing nearly 1 million subscribers in the past quarter.